shadabsk/Sign-Language-Recognition-Using-Hand-Gestures-Keras-PyQT5-OpenCV/Readme.md

 ```
 pip install pyqt5
 ```
-*Note: If getting error related to 'No module named PyQt5.sip' you are expected to do as follows: pip uninstall PyQt5 PyQt5-sip PyQtWebEngine<br>
+*Note: If getting error related to 'No module named PyQt5.sip' you are expected to do as follows:<br>
+pip uninstall PyQt5 PyQt5-sip PyQtWebEngine<br>
 pip install PyQt5* <br>
 [Reference link](https://stackoverflow.com/a/58880976)